nyc-red-pandas-2017/suggestion-box-crud/README.md

 Make sure to complete Release 1 before proceeding.
 For this release, you'll be adding user authentication and linking a suggestion created to the creator.
 The user should now be able to track suggestions they post, however, the suggestion should still be displayed anonymously to other users.

-For this release, user should be able to
+For this release, users should be able to

 - create an account with a username (which are unique) and password of at least six character
 - see a list of suggestions they've posted on their profile page